xHugo21/sensitive-data-detector/README.md

 ```

 ### 2. Setup .env
-Take a look at `backend/.env.example` and copy it to `backend/.env` with desired provider and model
+Take a look at `backend/.env.example` and copy it to `backend/.env` with desired config options

 ### 3. Install dependencies and run
 ```bash